ncatlab/nlab-content/pages/5/7/6/6/6675/content.md

 \linebreak

-This is the **theory behind topological quantum gates**;
+So far this is the **theory behind topological quantum gates**.

-on the one hand it is extremely general:
+On the one hand it is extremely general:

-* any kind of topologically parameterized quantum system would do
+* any kind of topologically parameterized quantum system could do.

-on the other hand it is very ambitious:
+On the other hand it is very ambitious:

 * suitable such system have yet to be devised in the labs.

+\linebreak

 But the range of possibilities has hardly been explored,

 most attention has been given to a single approach:

-* braiding of anyonic defects in position space
+* braiding of anyonic defects in position space.

 \linebreak

-That's what we discuss next.
+That's what we discuss [next](#IdeaViaAnyonBraiding).

 \linebreak